mantecados/ludopatia-generator/README.md

 # LUDOPATIA GENERATOR v1.0
-These is the source code of one of my first programs written in C.
+This is the source code of one of my first programs written in C.

 ### Download